open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 For a synchronous instrument, the Accumulator will:

 1. Map each active Label Set to a record, consisting of two instances of the same type Aggregator
-2. Enter new records into the mapping, calling the AggregationSelector if needed
+2. Enter new records into the mapping, calling the AggregatorSelector if needed
 3. Update the current Aggregator instance, responding to concurrent API events
 4. Call Aggregator.SynchronizedMove on the current Aggregator instance to: (a) copy its value into the snapshot Aggregator instance and (b) reset the current Aggregator to the zero state
 5. Call Processor.Process for every resulting Accumulation (i.e., Instrument, Label Set, Resource, and Aggregator snapshot)